byjg/php-anydataset-db/docs/load-balance.md

 1. You create `DbDriverInterface` instances (drivers) from connection strings using `Factory::getDbInstance()`
 2. You add these drivers to named routes using the `addDriver()` method
 3. You define routing rules (for reads, writes, specific tables, filters, etc.) that map SQL patterns to route names
-4. You wrap the Route in a `DatabaseExecutor` using `DatabaseExecutor::using($route)`
+4. You wrap the DatabaseRouter in a `DatabaseExecutor` using `DatabaseExecutor::using($route)`
-5. When a query is executed through the executor, the SQL is passed to the Route's `matchRoute()` method
+5. When a query is executed through the executor, the SQL is passed to the DatabaseRouter's `matchRoute()` method
 6. The method iterates through all defined routes and checks if the query matches any of them
 7. If a match is found, the corresponding driver is returned and used to execute the query
 8. If no match is found, a `RouteNotMatchedException` is thrown

-All `DbDriverInterface` methods are implemented in the `Route` class and delegate to the matched driver, making the routing process transparent to the application code.
+All `DbDriverInterface` methods are implemented in the `DatabaseRouter` class and delegate to the matched driver, making the routing process transparent to the application code.

 ### Load Balancing

-When you add multiple drivers to a single route (by passing an array), the `Route` class will randomly select one of them for each query, providing simple load balancing across multiple database servers.
+When you add multiple drivers to a single route (by passing an array), the `DatabaseRouter` class will randomly select one of them for each query, providing simple load balancing across multiple database servers.